cBioCenter/bioblocks-viz/docs/DEV_GETTING_STARTED.md

 ```

 This will create and populate a `node_modules` folder containing all of our external npm dependencies.
 [Please refrain from peeking inside](https://medium.com/@jdan/i-peeked-into-my-node-modules-directory-and-you-wont-believe-what-happened-next-b89f63d21558).

+## Testing Dependencies

+If you wish to locally run the unit tests, a few extra tools might need to be downloaded depending on your setup.
+This is because we mock the browser canvas (using [node-canvas](https://github.com/Automattic/node-canvas) which, in turn, requires various libraries.

+If you are using Mac, I recommend using [Homebrew](https://brew.sh/) for package management and running `brew install pkg-config cairo pango libpng jpeg giflib librsvg`.

 ## Developer Tools